derzz/cs246-notes/CS 246 Notes/L3 Command Line, Arrays, Default Parameters, Overloading, Struct, Cast, Null Pointers.md

   ```
 - Note that `inc(x)` made a copy of the arguments when we pass them to functions
   - "Pass by value" semantics
-- If we want to mutate an argument, use a pointer!
+- If we want to mutate an argument, use a pointer or pass a reference!